 Some of you are Yankee Fans who hate the Red Sox.
 Some of you are Jet fans who hate the Patriots.
 Some of you are Red Bulls fans who hate the Revolution.
-Some of you are Knick fans, some of you are Net fans, and probably both sets of you hate the Celtics.
+Some of you are Devils, Rangers or Islanders fans who hate the Bruins.

-But, as they're still a Boston team, you need to be on your guard.
+But, as they're a Boston team, you need to be on your guard.

 Before You Go.
 Boston weather is a little different from ours, being a little bit further north.
 Mark Twain, who lived the last few years of his life in nearby Hartford, said, “If you don’t like the weather in New England, wait a minute.”

 You should check the websites of the Boston Globe and the Boston Herald before you leave.
 Usually, the temperatures will be a little lower than what we're used to in New York and New Jersey at the same time.
 At least, being indoors, wind will not be the issue that it sometimes is inside Fenway Park.
-For the moment, they're predicting mid-50s for the afternoon and low 40s at night.
+For the moment, they're predicting mid-40s for Sunday afternoon and mid-30s at night.